mikepack/pipes/README.md

 Pipes is a Redis-backed concurrency management system designed around Resque.
 It provides a DSL for defining "stages" of a process.
 Each (Resque) job in the stage can be run concurrently, but all must finish before subsequent stages are run.

+Conceivably, Pipes is a lightweight, advanced Resque queue.

 ## Example

-At Factory Code Labs, we work on a system for which we must deploy static HTML files.
+At Factory Labs, we work on a system for which we must deploy static HTML files.
 We must render any number of HTML pages, assets, .htaccess files, etc so the static HTML-based site can run on Apache.

 Here's a simplified look at our stages: